gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/Location.md

 ## Clova.Location {#Location}
-This message format is used to send the current location of your client.
-Your client may obtain the location information from GPS, base stations, or network devices and send the information to CIC.
+Message format that sends client's current location information.
+You can obtain location information from GPS, base stations or network devices and send it to CIC.

 ### Message format
 {% raw %}